kitlith/sims3-rs/README.md

 to your own custom content path in the batch file.

 ### Limitations
-For the moment, it can not find patterns on sims.
-It has not been tested with any kind of merged package file other than sim package files.
-Please feel free to test this and leave an issue report if you find issues with it!
+This tool has not been tested with any kind of merged package file other than exported sim package files.
+Please feel free to test this and leave an issue report if you find any issues with it!

+Patterns have a known possible false-positive case:
+If a pattern is used on a piece of clothing AND installed separately, then the pattern will be found even if only the clothing was in the merged file.

 ## `dump_package_pngs`
 This tool is designed to extract all png images from a package file.